 How do I decide on a programme?

-If you are considering getting involved in short-term mission, you need to think through what you have to offer, why you want to go, and where, and be aware of some of the possible pitfalls.
-This page is designed to help guide you through some of these issues as you start your search to find your place in short-term mission.
+If you are considering getting involved in short-term mission, you need to think through what you have to offer, why you want to go - and where, and be aware of some of the possible pitfalls.
+You also need to think about whether the programme you are considering is contributing to a longer-term aim.

-But there are a number of ways you can narrow your search which can help - this website allows you to search for programmes based on a range of criteria.
+But there are a number of ways you can narrow your search - our website allows you to search for programmes based on a range of criteria.
 Perhaps you could start with searching for an activity you know you can do, or would potentially enjoy?
 You’re more likely to be effective doing something you have some experience in or that you enjoy doing.
 Or you could focus on the time you have available – you’ll find anything from two weeks to two years on here.
 Maybe location is more important to you?
-The choices range from Bangladesh to Bolivia, Czech Republic to Cote D’Ivoire!
+The choices range from Birmingham to Bolivia, Czech Republic to Cote D’Ivoire!
 (Although if it's just a great location you're looking for, you might be best to try your local travel agency than your local mission agency!)
-But it might be worth picking out three or four countries (or regions) that perhaps you already have some kind of connection with and start there.
+But it might be worth picking out three or four countries (or regions) that perhaps you or your church already have some kind of connection with and start there.
 Age range is another important factor – we have opportunities from 18 year olds up to and including those over 65 (and for children as part of family groups/teams).
 And you can search the options for serving as a ‘ready-made’ team, or as a family, a couple, or a single person.
 Use the 'Refine your search' options on this page for any or all of the above.

 Once you’ve started to narrow down the options, read the stories of those who have done this before you, browse the organisation websites, send an email, make a phone call, and ask lots of questions - doing this will help you get a feel for what will be possible for you.
 Investigate it thoroughly.
 Think about how you are already serving in your local church - when you apply to a mission agency, they will undoubtedly ask what involvement you’ve had locally.
 This is important, because it’s difficult to see why you should want to serve God and share your faith in some overseas location if you haven’t first been doing it at home.
-And try to let go of the idea that there is one thing that’s ‘just right for you’ - there probably isn’t!
+And try to let go of the idea that there is one thing that’s ‘just right for you’ - there probably isn’t.

 Most importantly, pray and talk with your church leaders and those who know you well right from the start, and look for an opportunity with the attitude that it’s a chance for you to find an opportunity to serve God and his church throughout the world, rather than focussing solely on what you initially think is best for you – you might be amazed at how God could use you.

-Having said this, mission agencies have expertise that is often not readily accessible in a local church situation.
-Those who have earned a reputation for running short term programmes successfully will inevitably give you an added sense of security in choosing to serve with them.
+Having said this, mission agencies working overseas have expertise that is often not readily accessible in a local church situation.
+Those who have earned a reputation for running short term programmes well will inevitably give you an added sense of security in choosing to serve with them.
 There are a number of agencies who are willing to take a group from one church to a particular situation, so it may be worth seeking a partnership - this may enable your church to fulfil its own aims whilst having access to good advice and expertise.

 Can you be sure you’ll be looked after whilst you are serving with this agency?
 Many organisations on our website have adopted the ‘Code of Best Practice in Short-term Mission’ and it has influenced how they work on a number of levels.
-Have a look at this and it will help you ask the right questions of mission agencies and give you the assurances you need in choosing.
+Have a look at this and it will help you ask the right questions of organisations and give you the assurances you need in choosing.